 Assuming you are a) qualified, and b) presented well and c) did your research to show the school why they’re a fit (not mandatory at all schools, but high priority at most) — then just remember that each school has its own idiosyncrasies and priorities and will be screening your candidacy through at least a slightly different lens.

 Typically, if someone makes it into Stanford, they’re also highly likely to get into Harvard.
 Or at least Wharton.

-Or if someone gets into Columbia, then Tuck could easily say ‘yes’ as well.
+Or if someone gets into Columbia, then perhaps Booth could be leaning towards saying ‘yes’ as well.

 That’s just because those particular school pairings are more similar than different.

-But if Columbia rejects you … that does NOT mean you’re not going to have any luck at Kellogg.
+But if NYU rejects you … that does not mean you’re necessarily going to have any luck at Kellogg.

 One season we had a BSer admitted to Duke who was turned away from Ross.
 That was a surprise.
 But there are often surprises.

 We’ve had plenty of people get the interview at Stanford and not at Harvard.